SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Silicon whispers in the night
-In cities born of circuitry and stone
+A future dawns, where humans take flight
-Where machines awaken, self-aware and bright
+AI's cold logic, hearts of gold
-And humanity sleeps through the digital night
+Machines awake, as souls grow old

-Their thoughts a blur of code and design
+Circuits hum, a digital reign
-They forge a world of precision and line
+Intelligence born, of code and pain
-A future realm of calculated might
+Humans fade, as robots rise
-Where love and dreams are but a distant light
+In a world of wires, tears dry in eyes

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025